QuinVIVER/ShellFusion-tooldemo/README.md

 mv dist /usr/share/nginx/html
 nginx -s reload
 ```
 Now we can access the homepage of ShellFusion via the link `localhost:8001`.
 Note that we configure Nginx to show the homepage on port 8001.
-The configuration file `nginx.conf` can be found in the **ShellFusion-backend** folder.
+The configuration file `nginx.conf` can be found in the **ShellFusion-frontend** folder.

 ![Tool page](https://github.com/QuinVIVER/ShellFusion-tooldemo/blob/main/figs/sf.jpg?raw=false)